 “This is the right time for the Foundation to do even more to build a culture of philanthropy and to help our donors create resources to support our region—now and far into the future,” CFA President and Executive Director Mike Kane says.
 “To do this, we need to be positioned to respond to donors’ interests as effectively as possible.”

-Staff changes include promotions for Katrina Perkosky, now Donor and Development Services Officer, and Marisa Lehman, now Donor Services Associate.
+Staff changes include promotions for Katrina Perkosky, now Director of Donor Services, and Marisa Lehman, now Donor Services Associate.
 They also include the creation of two full-time positions that mark a first in the Foundation’s history: a full-time program officer, Angie Berzonski, and a full-time communications officer, Kecia Bal.
 The Foundation also is adding a new full-time administrative and technology specialist position, and Executive and HR Assistant Stephanie Daniels’ position will grow to full time.

 Once the promotions and hires are finalized, the Foundation will have expanded from five full-time/six part-time employees to eight full-time/three part-time employees.

 “Our restructuring results in not only a well-positioned staff, but also an increase in our overall workforce,” Kane adds.
 “Coupled with new, expanded and updated offices, the changes reflect the Foundation’s continued support in the community, the successes of our nonprofit partners, and the ongoing commitment of our donors to invest in causes they care about and communities they love.”

 The restructuring guides the Foundation to an optimal position where the Foundation, donors, and the community are aligned and ready to flourish.
 Already, CFA ranks 31st nationally in transactions—grants, scholarships, and expenses invested—in the most recent survey open to all community foundations in the country.
 Based on the region’s population, the Foundation received $44.25 per capita in donations in the most recent survey, compared to $28 per capita in similarly situated community foundations.